Happy New Year Email Message Ideas and Examples

 Not only your wardrobe needs a New Year declutter but the email list as well.
 In preparation for the holiday campaign, delete subscribers with full inboxes or those who no longer use the account.
 In Selzy you can use a dedicated “List cleanup” tool exactly for that.

 Next, segment your dormant subscribers into a separate list and conduct a re-engagement campaign.
-You can use segmentation for different purposes.
+You can use segmentation for different purposes, though.
 The other option is to segment users based on subscription date or segment those who open emails most often.
 Thanks to that you can filter out your most loyal audience to send special deals, personalized discounts, and promos.

 The aim of this step is to improve deliverability and therefore the sender’s reputation and make the campaign less costly.
 Want to make further changes and improvements to your list?
 Check out our thorough guide on list-cleaning